ModusCreateOrg/ngbp-gulp/README.md

 Modus Angular Boilerplate
 ======
 A version of the Modus NGBP that uses gulp instead of Grunt.
 Setup to follow Todd Motto and John Papa's styleguide for Angular.
+Inspired by [ngbp](https://github.com/ngbp/ngbp) by [Josh Miller](https://github.com/joshdmiller).

 ### Get up and running